 If you think about it, a light tap from the brake pedal disengages the cruise instantly.
 In the brake light switch failures, I've seen, the defective switch sends a signal to the cruise that the brakes are applied.
 This doesn’t always coincide with the brake light staying on.

-Therefore, when I tell customers they need a break light switch they seem to not believe me.
+Therefore, when I tell customers they need a brake light switch they often question my diagnosis.
 Their reasoning behind the resistance to purchase the switch comes from the brake lights working fine.
 Here we'll dive into this Chevrolet brake switch problem and some older ones as well.
 In the final section we’ll talk about how to diagnose and replace the part and provide a video that shows how easy it is.

-When I say the word Chevrolet I hope you understand that this issue also covers GMC trucks as well.
+When I say the word Chevrolet, I hope you understand that the issue also covers GMC trucks as well.
 The popular Chevrolet Silverado, Tahoe and Suburban sold in larger numbers than their GMC counterparts like the Yukon.
 Therefore, I see a lot more Chevrolet's roll in with the cruise control issue.

 Let me tell you how I first discovered and diagnosed the very first Chevrolet cruise control problem I came across.
 With my prior experiences with the cheap low-quality plastic switches that GM sometimes uses, I usually head in that direction.
 Nevertheless, I expected to see the brake lights stuck on all the time.